Los Angeles Product Liability Lawyers

 Like many answers in law, it depends.
 If you or your attorney is aware of other similar injuries caused by the product, then it might be worth exploring a class action.
 If your injuries are unique, then a class action is not the right path to choose.
 Our class action attorneys can help you decide whether a class action is right for your lawsuit.

-Los Angeles attorneys standing up to defective product manufacturers
+Los Angeles product liability attorneys standing up to manufacturers